RosaeNLG/rosaenlg/packages/synonym-optimizer/README.md

 How it works:

-* single words are extracted thanks to a tokenizer `wink-tokenizer`, and lowercased
+* single words are extracted thanks to a tokenizer `wink-tokenizer`, lowercased, and stemmed using `snowball-stemmer`
 * stopwords are removed (you can customize the list of stopwords)
 * when the same word appears multiples times, it raises the score depending on the distance of the two occurrences (if the occurrences are closes it raises the score a lot).

 Designed primarly to test the output of a NLG (Natural Language Generation) system.

+Works for English, German and French.

 ## Installation
 ```sh